mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-points.md

 pnt = rs.CreatePoint(1.0, 2.0) # This creates a point with the Z coordinate set to 0
 ```

 The 'CreatePoint()' function is very flexible.
-It can take a list or tuple of tow or 3 numbers and return a Point3d.
+It can take a list or tuple of two or 3 numbers and return a Point3d.
 The function can also extract the coordinates of a Rhino GUID to return a Point3D.

 It is not always necessary to construct a point before passing it to a function that requires a point.
 It is possible to construct points directly as an argument to a function.
 A Point is a list like structure.
 Wrap coordinates in brackets`[]` when passing them directly to a function.
 For instance the `rs.addline(point, point)` function requires two points.
 Use the following syntax to construct the points on the fly: